SDPTeam15/PolyEvents/summaries/sprint3.md

 Next week, I will write the tests that are missing this week.
 I would like also to add a button to modify the shape and position of an area and the rotation of the area.

 ## Robin
+This week, I added the ability to edit a profile as administrator or as profile's owner.

+I was not able to do the other task I had for this week because my estimate of the time for the implementation was totally wrong due to the fact that this was the first time I have done UI correctly.

+Next week, I'll write the rest of the code I had to do for this week.

 ## Stephane